Skip to main content

 • All employees are under a duty not to engage in any behaviour that could be interpreted as harassment, irrespective of motive.

 To be as accessible as possible, training will be flexible in terms of timing, location and venue, length of sessions and materials (such as large print).
-We will ensure that any external trainers understand legislation.
+We will actively seek out external trainers who demonstrably understand legislation.

 Decisions about training and development will not be made based on gender, gender-identity, neurodiversity, socio-economic background, family or carer status, race, religion or beliefs, sexual orientation, age or disability.

-All new staff and volunteers will complete the online Equality and Diversity training via The Advisory, Conciliation and Arbitration Service (ACAS).
-Further training needs will be discussed as part of a Personal Development Review process.
+All new staff and volunteers will complete Equality and Diversity training and Disability Awareness training, delivered by an external partner as part of their induction process.
+Further training needs will be discussed as part of Personal Development Review processes.

 Training is given to ensure that our equality and diversity policy, and linked procedures, are delivered well.
 Key training includes: